Inductively Coupled Plasma Atomic Emission Spectroscopy

 Spectroscopic oil analysis

 ICP-AES stands for Inductively Coupled Plasma Atomic Emission Spectroscopy.
 This technique uses the inductively coupled plasma to produce excited atoms and ions that give off electromagnetic radiation of varying wavelengths.
-Each element of the periodic table has a corresponding wavelength.
-The detector within the ICP (below) detects this wavelength and also its intensity and can therefore calculate the amount of each element present within a lubricant sample.
+Each element of the periodic table has identifiable wavelengths.
+The detector within the ICP (below) detects these wavelengths and also their intensity, therefore it can calculate the amount of each element present within a lubricant sample.

 A flame is generated by ionising argon gas and running it through an intense magnetic field.
 The temperature of the flame is about 7000K (6727°C).
 In comparison, our Sun's surface temperature is about 5778K (5505°C).
 The flame appears green but this is because it is being seen through a green filter which protects the eyes of the operator from harmful ultraviolet radiation.
 The true colour of the flame is pure white.